Jessica Bruder

-Jessica Bruder is an American journalist who writes about subcultures and teaches narrative writing at Columbia Journalism School.
+Jessica L. Bruder is an American journalist who writes about subcultures and teaches narrative writing at Columbia Journalism School.

 Early life

-Bruder grew up in Montclair, New Jersey.
+Bruder grew up in Montclair, New Jersey, after moving with her family from Clifton, New Jersey.
+She attended Montclair Kimberley Academy.
 She graduated from Amherst College in 2000 and received a master's in journalism from Columbia University in 2005.